 - You’re much less likely to lose a credit card than a wad of cash.

-- Even if you accidentally wash the credit card, have it fall into a dirty pond, or onto the ground, the damage will almost insignificant, if any occurs.
+- Even if you accidentally wash the credit card, have it fall into a dirty pond, or onto the ground, the damage will be almost insignificant, if any occurs.

 - You’ll feel safer walking around with a single plastic card than a wallet stuffed with cash.